XPengZhao/NeRF2/README.md

 ## To-Do List

 - [ ] NeRF2 for FDD MIMO channel prediction
+- [ ] CGAN RSSI prediction baseline
 - [ ] Release more datasets
 - [ ] Instruction of preparing own datasets
-- [ ] Pytorch Distributed training to speed up the code
+- [ ] Implementation on Taichi to speed up the code